 Hendrik studies how humans maintain balance during walking.
 He induces artificial sensations of falls in people by electrically stimulating the vestibular system or moving a projected visual scene.
 Hendrik was born as a mathematician, then grew up doing a Ph.D. in theoretical neuroscience at Ruhr-University Bochum, Germany, and now turned into to an experimental neuroscientist with a focus on neural control of movement.
 Hendrik is currently funded by a Research Fellowship from the German Research Foundation (DFG).
 In another life, Hendrik balances playing board games, rock climbing and badminton with the excruciating delight of family life with two kids.

 Felipe is a PhD student at the Biomechanics and Movement Science program.
 He was born and raised in Brazil, where he graduated in Physical Therapy at Universidade Metodista de Piracicaba (UNIMEP).
 He specialized in osteopathy at Escuela de Osteopatia de Madrid, Spain.
-Felipe had three clinics in Physical Therapy.
+Felipe owned and led three Physical Therapy clinics in Brazil, before he decided to move abroad to pursue graduate studies.
 As an osteopath he developed knowledge in how biomechanical dysfunctions can influence various impairments between interconnected regions of the body.
 Felipe joined the CoBaL Lab with an interest in vestibular impairments across different populations.
 Felipe is a sports enthusiast and a former professional swimmer, when he is not at the lab, he enjoys spending time with his family.